-Demand from a variety of stakeholders and the introduction of regulatory requirements for the provision of information has resulted in organizations making climate change-related disclosures and in the development of standards for certain types of information, particularly greenhouse gas emissions.
+Demand from a variety of stakeholders and the introduction of regulatory requirements for the provision of information has resulted in organisations making climate change-related disclosures and in the development of standards for certain types of information, particularly greenhouse gas emissions.
 Although they have developed against different policy backgrounds, the various mandatory and voluntary schemes involving climate change-related disclosure that have emerged around the world share some fundamental characteristics.
-CDSB's approach to developing the CCRF has been to consolidate and complement, but not unnecessarily to duplicate, those shared characteristics in order to help standardize climate change-related disclosure in mainstream financial reports.
-CDSB has developed its CCRF and guidance based on research, analysis and good practice, drawing on the work of its Board members and recognized standard setters and on international regulatory developments.
+CDSB's approach to developing the CCRF has been to consolidate and complement, but not to unnecessarily duplicate, those shared characteristics in order to help standardise climate change-related disclosure in mainstream financial reports.
+CDSB has developed its CCRF and guidance based on research, analysis and good practice, drawing on the work of its Board members and recognised standard setters and on international regulatory developments.

 The CCRF was originally released as an Exposure Draft, with a Basis for Conclusions document, for public consultation in May 2009 at the World Business Summit on Climate Change.
 CDSB published Edition 1.0 of the CCRF in September 2010.
-Edition 1.1 of the CCRF released in October 2012 reflects updates to some of the IASB's pronouncements and standards and incorporates changes to paragraphs 4.22 - 4.27 that are designed to clarify CDSB's approach to organizational boundary setting and to support the long-standing practices that have been established through widespread adoption of the GHG Protocol.
-More information about the amendments to paragraphs 4.22 - 4.27 of the CCRF can be found on CDSB's website at www.cdsb.net/frameworkupdates.
+Edition 1.1 of the CCRF released in October 2012 reflects updates to some of the International Accounting Standards Board (IASB)'s pronouncements and standards and incorporates changes to paragraphs 4.22 -4.27 that are designed to clarify CDSB's approach to organisational boundary setting and to support the long-standing practices that have been established through widespread adoption of the GHG Protocol.

 Edition 1.1 October 2012 of the CCRF is not intended to represent the final Framework, rather it is the latest iteration based upon the best available information as at the date of publication.
 As part of a process of continuous improvement, CDSB will build upon and update the CCRF over time in the light of experience of working with it and in response to developments in climate change disclosure practice globally.
 The Basis for Conclusions at Appendix 1 to the CCRF pertains to conclusions reached in relation to version 1.0 September 2010.
-Conclusions that inform updates to the CCRF, including to version 1.1 October 2012 may be found on CDSB's website at www.cdsb.net/frameworkupdates.
+Conclusions that inform updates to the CCRF, including to version 1.1 October 2012 may be found on CDSB's website at www.cdsb.net/ frameworkupdates.